FAQ

 What role does HOPE Thoracic play in current heart pilot protocols?

 HOPE Thoracic aims to reduce the barrier for centers to initiate their protocols by providing guidance and resources.
-Center are free to
+Center are free to use materials or to develop their own, as they see fit.

 Heart transplant